naumanasgharr/Company-Invoice-Generator/README.md

 - Article Data
 - Specific Customer Article Numbers (Company specific)
 - Order Data
-**Customer Article Numbers are Customer-Specific.
+- **Customer Article Numbers are Customer-Specific.
 They are linked to Company Article IDs.
-These customer article numbers are used while creating invoices.**
+These customer article numbers are used while creating invoices.**-
 To generate an invoice, the user should:
 - Store Customer Data.
 (Add Customer)
 - Store Product Data.
 (Add Article)